opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/retrieving_file.rst

 You can connect the platform to:

 * a remote server via its URL, to import files stored on this remote server, or
-* a remote data source that exposes data records over an API.
+* a remote source that exposes data records over an API.

 Opendatasoft supports HTTP and HTTPS URLs to files, for example, `http://example.org/mydata.csv`.

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. In the wizard that opens, select **From a URL** under the **Retrieve a file** section.
 3. Configure your HTTP connection.
-4. From the preview of the first 20 records that appears, configure the data source.
+4. From the preview of the first 20 records that appears, configure the source.
 5. Configure the dataset information or use the pre-filled values:

    - In the **Dataset name** field, enter the title for this dataset.